EinLama/Burokka/README.md

 This script is too stupid to be made available as signed package.
 Therefore, you have to install it manually.

 Download as ZIP file, extract it.
-Open your [extensions page](chrome://extensions) and check the `developer mode` in the top right corner.
+Open your extensions page (`chrome://extensions`) and check the `developer mode` in the top right corner.
 Click `load extracted extension` and select the folder you just downlaoded.